Immunoglobulin M

-Immunoglobulin M (IgM) is one of several isotypes of antibody (also known as immunoglobulin) that are produced by vertebrates.
-IgM is the largest antibody, and it is the first antibody to appear in the response to initial exposure to an antigen.
-In humans and other mammals that have been studied, plasmablasts residing in the spleen are the main source for specific IgM production.
+Immunoglobulin M (IgM) is the largest of several isotypes of antibodies (also known as immunoglobulin) that are produced by vertebrates.
+IgM is the first antibody to appear in the response to initial exposure to an antigen; causing it to also be called an acute phase antibody.
+In humans and other mammals that have been studied, plasmablasts in the spleen are the main source of specific IgM production.

 History

 In 1937, an antibody was observed in horses hyper-immunized with pneumococcus polysaccharide that was much larger in size than the typical rabbit γ-globulin, with a molecular weight of 990,000 daltons.
-In accordance with its larger size, the new antibody was originally referred to as γ-macroglobulin, and subsequently termed as IgM—M for “macro”.
+In accordance with its larger size, the new antibody was originally referred to as γ-macroglobulin, and subsequently termed IgM—M for “macro”.
 The V domains of normal immunoglobulin are highly heterogeneous, reflecting their role in protecting against the great variety of infectious microbes, and this heterogeneity impeded detailed structural analysis of IgM.
 Two sources of homogeneous IgM were subsequently discovered.
-First, the high molecular weight protein produced by some multiple myeloma patients was recognized to be a tumor-produced γ-macroglobulin and, because the tumor is a clone, the IgM it produces is homogeneous.
+First, the high molecular weight protein produced by some multiple myeloma patients was recognized to be a tumor-produced γ-macroglobulin, and because the tumor is a clone, the IgM it produces is homogeneous.
 In the 1960s, methods were developed for inducing immunoglobulin-producing tumors (plasmacytomas) in mice, thus providing a source of homogeneous immunoglobulins of various isotypes, including IgM (reviewed in).
 More recently, the expression of engineered immunoglobulin genes in tissue culture can be used to produce IgM with specific alterations and thus to identify the molecular requirements for features of interest.